The Hyperlambda Playground

-The evaluator allows you to play with Hyperlambda code, and execute your code in “immediate mode”, for then to see the result of your execution immediately.
-The evaluator is also a nice starting point to learn Hyperlambda, since it contains a whole range of “Hyperlambda snippets” that somehow demonstrates Hyperlambda’s capabilities, and provides examples for you as you start out learning Hyperlambda.
-Click the “Load” button to load up some snippet, study it, modify it, and then execute it, for afterwards see the result of the execution immediately.
-Below is a screenshot of the evaluator component
+The Hyperlambda Playground component allows you to play with Hyperlambda code, and execute your code in “immediate mode”, for then to see the result of your execution immediately.
+The Hyperlambda playground is also a nice starting point to learn Hyperlambda, since it contains a whole range of “Hyperlambda snippets” that somehow demonstrates Hyperlambda’s capabilities, and provides examples for you as you start out learning Hyperlambda.
+Click the “Snippets” button to load up some snippet, study it, modify it, and then execute it, for then afterwards to see the result of the execution.

-If you create a Hyperlambda snippet you for some reason want to save for later, you can save your Hyperlambda into your “snippets” collection by clicking the “Save” button, and giving your snippet a name.
-This allows you to create snippets you need to periodically execute, and store these as your “admin snippets”, to rapidly execute snippets that somehow does something towards your server.
+If you create a Hyperlambda snippet you for some reason want to save for later, you can save your Hyperlambda to your “snippets” collection by clicking the “Save” button and give your snippet a name.
+This allows you to create snippets you need to periodically execute, and store these as your “admin snippets”, to rapidly execute snippets that somehow executes some Hyperlambda task at will.

-The evaluator will transmit your Hyperlambda to the server, where Magic will “transpile” your Hyperlambda into a graph object, referencing .Net 6 CLR “slots” implemented in C#, resulting in being able to dynamically execute code, and returning the result of the invocation to caller.
+The evaluator will transmit your Hyperlambda to the server, where Magic will “transpile” your Hyperlambda into a graph object, referencing CLR “slots” implemented in C#, resulting in being able to dynamically execute code, and returning the result of the invocation to the caller.
 In such a regard Hyperlambda resembles XML, XSLT and XPath, although with a much less confusing syntax, where executing a snippet of Hyperlambda returns a “transformed” lambda object, which again is serialised as Hyperlambda and returned back to the client.
-This is why after having executed your Hyperlambda you can see its “result” below your input CodeMirror instance, such as illustrated below.
+This is why after having executed your Hyperlambda you can see its “result”.